roar-emaus/metno_gifs_cpp/README.md

 # MetNO GIF Generator

 This project is a command-line tool for generating GIFs from MetNO weather data in NetCDF format.
-It supports multiple weather variables such as temperature, radiation, wind direction, wind speed, wind gust, cloud cover, air pressure, and relative humidity.
+It supports the [MET post-processed products](https://thredds.met.no/thredds/metno.html) with weather variables temperature, radiation, wind direction, wind speed, wind gust, cloud cover, air pressure, and relative humidity.

 ## Table of Contents

 - Requirements